open-telemetry/otel-arrow/README.md

-# OTel Arrow Encoder/Decoder package
+# OTel Arrow Protocol implementation

 This package is a reference implementation of the OTel Arrow protocol specified in this [OTEP](https://github.com/lquerel/oteps/blob/main/text/0156-columnar-encoding.md).
 All OTLP entities are covered (metrics, logs, and traces) as well as all sub-elements such as events, links, gauge, sum,